defund12/defund12.org/_emails/us/california/santa-monica.md

 body: |-
   Dear Santa Monica City Managers and Council Members:

   My name is [YOUR NAME] and I am a resident of [YOUR NEIGHBORHOOD].
-I am writing to demand the allocation of resources to prioritize the safety and well-being of the city, and away from policing.
+I am writing to demand the reallocation of resources to prioritize the safety and well-being of the city, and away from policing.

   In the fiscal year of 2019-2020, Santa Monica's Police Departments' allocated budget has escalated to a total of $97 million.
 Their budget has increased by 5.7% ($5 million) since the fiscal year of 2018-2019.
 This funding is in sharp contrast to the decrease of 19.1% ($2 million) spent towards affordable housing and economic development, and the meager increase of 3.1% ($1 million) in community and cultural services.